sambitmishra0628/PSP-GNM/README.md

   --help              Show this message and exit.
 ```

-An example run using the benchmark data is given below.
+An example run using the benchmark data is shown below.
 Make sure that your current working directory is the `PSP_GNM` folder having the `scripts` directory.

 ```
-python psp_gnm_benchmark_data.py --datafile test_data/S350_test_benchmark_run --outdir S350_test_run_output --outfile S350_test_benchmark_run_out.csv --wt_pdb_dir test_data/pdb_test --num_jobs 4 --dist_cutoff 9 --num_modes 10
+python psp_gnm_benchmark_data.py --datafile test_data/S350_test_benchmark_run.csv --outdir S350_test_run_output --outfile S350_test_benchmark_run_out.csv --wt_pdb_dir test_data/pdb_test --num_jobs 4 --dist_cutoff 9 --num_modes 10
 ```

 In the above:
   `num_jobs` is the number of parallel jobs you intend to run.
 Ideally, it should be set to the number of cores in your machine (N) - 1.
 This run will create an output directory `S350_test_run_output` and store all the intermediate files containing information on the contacts broken during partial unfolding.
 It will then create S350_test_benchmark_run_out.csv containing the calculated ddG values.

 ### 2. `scripts/psp_gnm.py`
 `psp_gnm.py` is a more generic version that is written to be run on any generic data.
-The usage of this script is described below.
+The usage of this script is shown below.

 ```
 Usage: psp_gnm.py [OPTIONS]